Traditional Learning and Practice Centers

 Under the guidance and support of its principal, the venerable Khenpo Kunga Wangchuk, Dzongsar Institute relocated from Bir to Chauntra, Himachal Pradesh, India in 2004 and was renamed Dzongsar Khyentse Chökyi Lodrö Institute (DKCLI).
 His Holiness the Dalai Lama presided over the three-day inauguration.

 The Institute was administered by Khenpo Kunga Wangchuk until his passing in 2008.
-Then, Khenpo Jamyang Lösel was the abbot from 2008-2013; he has now been succeeded by Khenpo Choying Dorjee, the current abbot.
+Since then, abbots have been appointed by Rinpoche on a 3 year rotational basis.
 The student body is composed of over 500 monks from various locales and monasteries, representing all schools of Tibetan Buddhism.
 The curriculum encompasses a complete theoretical education in Buddhist Philosophy over nine years of study (for a Shastri degree) or eleven years of study (for an Archarya degree).
 Graduates may pursue further studies and responsibilities and become teachers or khenpos.
 Many Dzongsar graduates are now teaching the teachers of tomorrow, ensuring that the lineage of the Buddha remains unbroken.

 The primary language of instruction in Tibetan.
 The Institute also runs an intensive English language program, sponsored by Khyentse Foundation to fulfill Dzongsar Khyentse Rinpoche's vision of a more worldly-wise set of teachers who can travel and teach across many physical and cultural divides.
 Khyentse Foundation also sponsors the basic operating needs of the Institute.

 Contact: Dzongsar Khyentse Chökyi Lodrö Institute, P.O.
 Chauntra Distt.
 Mandi – 175032, (H.P.)
 INDIA